 Summer 2026 in Paris

-Summer 2026 Study Abroad in Paris, France
+Study Abroad in Paris, France

 • GEOG 1101 Introduction to Human Geography: Shining a Light on the World from the City of Light

 Instructor: Dr. Paul McDaniel, Kennesaw State University.
-At KSU, this course is GEOG 1101: Introduction to Human Geography, and satisfies a Social Science general education requirement.
+At KSU, this lower-division course is GEOG 1101: Introduction to Human Geography, and satisfies a Social Science general education requirement.
 Description: We live in a dynamic world!
 Geography and Geospatial Sciences equip us with the perspectives, skills, and tools to apply knowledge to better understand the world and its many diverse physical and human processes, and to contribute to sound decision-making about those processes, from the local to the global scale.
 Geography and maps are a fundamental language for understanding the world.
 They provide a framework for organizing and communicating our knowledge.
 Increasingly geography is used in virtually every field of human endeavor, providing a universal language for understanding, communicating ideas, and providing insights.
 Geography asks the big questions—Where?
 How?
 Why?
 What if?—and gives you the perspective to answer them with advanced technology and a solid knowledge of the world in which we all live.
 Through this human geography course, we’ll explore global geographic patterns of resources, population, culture, economic, political, and urban systems and their local level impacts while being immersed in a foreign culture and landscape.
 We will explore defining concepts in geography by focusing on the stories of real people, global trends, topics that transcend borders, and how these patterns affect local places.
 In essence, how do global patterns shape local lives, near and far?
 While in France, we’ll observe broader concepts as they occur on the Parisian and French landscape, allowing us to compare and contrast these patterns with our home culture.
 GEOG 1101 satisfies a Social Science general education requirement.

 • GEOG 4300 Urban Geography: Exploring Cities and Urban Life in Paris

 Instructor: Dr. Paul McDaniel, Kennesaw State University.
-At KSU, this course is GEOG 4300: Urban Geography.
+At KSU, this upper-division course is GEOG 4300: Urban Geography.
+No prerequisites.
 Description: Cities are dynamic landscapes!
 Urban geography explores the origins and development of cities, uncovers the excitement and diversity of cities, and examines urban challenges and opportunities.
 While in Paris, we’ll examine Paris through the lenses of physical and historical geography, urban economic geography, urban cultural and social geography, and urban political geography.
 Additionally, we’ll observe examples of global urban dynamics and local level impacts.
 We’ll witness how broader urban concepts occur on Paris’ historical and contemporary urban landscapes, allowing us to compare and contrast with the urban structure of our own familiar cities and towns in the U.S. GEOG 4300 satisfies an upper division related studies requirement for many majors.

 • Travel Writing: Telling Stories in the Heart of France